 If you look closely at most concerts these days, you’ll often see lead guitarists, vocalists and drummers wearing ear plugs.
 So, why shouldn’t you protect yourself like the rest of the pros?

-7 Best Earplugs for Concerts - Perfect for Musicians
+7 Best Earplugs for Musicians for Indoor and Outdoor Performances

 Professionals deserve the best and they need the best equipment.
 Here are my top picks in musicians' earplugs.